adrian-sit/personal-movie-vault/README.md

 ## Privacy & Copyright

 This project is designed as a local-first system.

+The data used is either 100% written by me, or publicly available information, such as movie title, director, genre.
+This project does not involve any APIs or copyrighted/restricted-use content.

 The project does not distribute copies of movies, scripts, or other copyrighted media.